 Preparation - 15 min Í Cooking time - 35 min

-The word “soufflé” (puffed) might sound scary but cheese soufflé is easy to make and can be enjoyed during breakfast, lunch or dinner.
-It also has its own national day - May 18th is National Cheese Soufflé Day!
+The word “soufflé” (puffed) might sound scary, but cheese soufflé is easy to make and can be enjoyed during breakfast, lunch or dinner.
+It also has its national day - May 18th is National Cheese Soufflé Day!

-For this recipe, you will only need some unsalted butter, flour, whole milk, Parmesan cheese, any type of cheese, mustard, salt and white pepper.
+You will only need some unsalted butter, flour, whole milk, Parmesan cheese, any type of cheese, mustard, salt, and white pepper for this recipe.
 Yes, you read right.
-You can add any kind of cheese such as Emmental, Gruyère, Brie, Cheddar, etc. View full recipe here.
+You can add any cheese such as Emmental, Gruyère, Brie, Cheddar, etc. View the full recipe here.
 Note that you will need a whisk, as well as soufflé dishes (ramekins in French).

 How to improve your cheese soufflé?

-Don’t open the oven while the cheese soufflé are baking in the oven - turn on the oven light to check on them.
+Don’t open the oven while the cheese soufflé is baking in the oven - turn on the oven light to check on them.

-You can add some ingredients in your soufflé but a small amount and additional ingredients need to be cooked in advance.
+You can add some ingredients to your soufflé, but a small amount and additional ingredients need to be cooked in advance.

 Preparation - 10 min Í Cooking time - 20 min

 Croque (ie to bite) Monsieur (ie mister) is very popular - you can find it in most bistros and cafes in France.
 It is usually paired with French fries or green salad.
 The legend states that the Croque-Monsieur was created in 1901 in a Brasserie on Boulevard des Capucines in Paris.
 With a bechamel sauce, sandwich bread slices, ham and cheese, you are going to treat your guest!
 You can find the full recipe here.

 Add a sunny-side-up or poached egg on top of your Croque-Monsieur, and you will get a Croque-Madame!
 If you are short on time, you can prepare your bechamel sauce the day before.
 Place plastic wrap directly onto the surface and store it in the fridge.